Fordo29/fussy-foodie/README.md

 ## Abstract

-Welcome to Rebellious Recipe!
+Welcome to Fussy Foodie!
 This is an application that lets users view a list of 50 recipes, learn more about them in further detail and add or remove them from their favorite lists.

 ## Screenshots